idvorkin/idvorkin.github.io/_d/SustainableWork.md

 ## How

 Each person will have their own path to sustainability.
-I wil share how I role model sustainability, and what structural mechanisms I build to help it permiate into my organizations.
+I will share how I role model sustainability, and what structural mechanisms I build to help it permeate into my organizations.

 Sustainable organizations require structural processes to support the culture.
 Here are some structures I put in place into my teams: